AtChem/AtChem2/mcm/INFO.md

 The `mcm/` directory contains:

+- a minimal `.fac` file with the required sections headers: `mechanism_skel.fac`

-- an example chemical mechanism, extracted from the Master Chemical Mechanism v3.3.1: `mechanism_test.fac`
+- an example chemical mechanism (inorganic + methane chemistry) in FACSIMILE format, extracted from the Master Chemical Mechanism v3.3.1: `mechanism_test.fac`

-- the complete lists of organic peroxy radicals (RO2) in the Master Chemical Mechanism v3.1, v3.2 and v3.3.1: `peroxy-radicals_v*`.
+- the complete lists of organic peroxy radicals (RO2) in the Master Chemical Mechanism v3.1, v3.2 and v3.3.1: `peroxy-radicals_v*`

-- the parameters for the calculation of the photolysis rates in the Master Chemical Mechanism v3.1, v3.2 and v3.3.1: `photolysis-rates_v*`.
+- the parameters for the calculation of the photolysis rates in the Master Chemical Mechanism v3.1, v3.2 and v3.3.1: `photolysis-rates_v*`

 The default version of the MCM used in AtChem2 is **v3.3.1**.
-To use the previous versions, change the corresponding lines in `tools/mech_converter.py` (for the peroxy radicals) and `src/inputFunctions.f90` (for the photolysis rates).
+To use previous versions of the MCM, change the corresponding lines in `tools/mech_converter.py` (for the peroxy radicals) and `src/inputFunctions.f90` (for the photolysis rates).